PinPinIre/Final-Year-Project-Report/lda.md

  * LDA can aid in information retrieval and corpus exploration *"In this way, topic modeling provides an algorithmic solution to managing, organizing, and annotating large archives of texts."*
  * LDA is a probabilistic model
+ * Developed as a fix to probabilistic latent semantic analysis. pLSA itself was a fix for LSA (Deerwester)